2024 Start Right Course for Beginning School Leaders

 • Extending the learning experience through university graduate coursework, if desired;

-• Enhancing a personal understanding and approach to educational leadership and practice profile;
+• Enhancing a personal understanding and approach to educational leadership and practice profile; and

 The annual Start Right Program offers successful, content-rich sessions that build upon the experiences of all our participants.
 If you are a repeat attendee, please take note that some sessions will be repeated from previous years due to their success and continued relevance.
 We value the unique experiences that returning participants bring and look forward to their insights to the discussions.